 What is an Engineering Bill of Materials (EBOM)?

-The engineering bill of materials (EBOM) is a special type of bill of material which defines the product as designed.
-It contains the list of items, parts, components, sub-assemblies and assemblies in the product designed by engineering.
+The engineering bill of materials (EBOM) is a special type of bill of material that defines the product as designed.
+It contains the list of items, parts, components, subassemblies, and assemblies in the product designed by engineering.

-The engineering BOM is often organized by engineers based on the Computer-Aided Design (CAD) or Electronic Design Automation (EDA) tools used.
+The engineering BOM is typically created by engineers using computer-aided design (CAD) or Electronic Design Automation (EDA).
 And for any given product design more than one EBOM may be created.
-For example, the BOM for the Printed Circuit Board Assembly (PCBA) designed by an electric engineer lists the resistors, capacitors and chips.
-The BOM for the product as designed by a mechanical engineer includes custom parts and purchased hardware like an lcd, buttons and screws.
+For example, the BOM for the Printed Circuit Board Assembly (PCBA) designed by an electrical engineer lists the resistors, capacitors, and chips.
+The BOM for the product as designed by a mechanical engineer includes custom parts and purchased hardware like an LCD, buttons, and screws.